-Re: Enhanced Disability Management Joint Working Group
+Re: Enhanced Disability Management Program

-The parties recognize that the personal and financial costs associated with the absence from work of significant numbers of health care employees as a result of illness or injury has an adverse impact on the lives of individuals and the human resource capacity for the delivery of health care services.
-The parties are committed to developing a comprehensive, seamless, cost-effective system of providing sick leave, long-term disability coverage and, effective disability management.
+The parties recognize that the personal and financial costs associated with absences from work as a result of illness or injury has an adverse impact on the lives of individuals and the delivery of health care services.
+The parties are committed to the joint implementation and administration of a comprehensive, seamless, cost-effective system for providing early intervention, long-term disability and return to work programs.